 London Business Semester students live in homestays with British families.
 The homestays are usually in North London, in the Crouch End and Muswell Hill areas, on the Northern and Piccadilly Tube lines.
 Students may end up living with a retired couple, a family with children, or a single person.

 British homestay environments can be different from American ones.
-European home stays may treat students like borders, rather than as members of the family.
+Some European home stays may treat students like boarders, rather than as members of the family.
 However, no homestay is a "typical" homestay, and students will find varying levels of interaction with their home stay hosts.